How to find a lost life insurance policy

 Where to look for a lost policy

 If there’s a policy in force, then the policyholder has been paying premiums, so you may be able to find records of those transactions in bank statements, whether they’re online or printed.
-This is one of the simplest ways to find a policy.
+This is one of the simplest ways to find an unclaimed life insurance policy after a loved one passes.

-Search monthly transactions for any clues about which insurance company to contact.
-For example, customers with the Haven Term policy, issued by MassMutual, will have the draft from their bank account come up as “MASSMUTUAL/HAVEN INSPREMIUM…” on a monthly basis.
+Search monthly transactions for any clues about which insurer to contact.
+For example, customers with a Haven Term policy, issued by MassMutual or its subsidiary, C.M.
+Life, will have the draft from their bank account come up as “MASSMUTUAL/HAVEN INSPREMIUM…” on a monthly basis.

 Check with financial advisors, lawyers, and employers